rfabbri/vxd/vpe-gitflow.md

 Keep doing other commits to anywhere in the tree.
 When backporting, we have to cherry-pick when the original team has made free commits anywhere in the tree.
-If you yourself are working on the tree, and separate your commits to vxl/ and vxd/ folders in separate branches merged to your master, this becomes a merge instead of cherrypicking.
+If you yourself are working on the tree, and separate your commits to vxl/ and vxd/ folders in separate branches merged to your master, this becomes a rebase instead of cherrypicking (see similar approach 2 below).

     git checkout vxl-master
     # usually works: